souffle-lang/souffle-lang.github.io/pages/docs/types.md

 .type Place <: symbol
 .type Town <: symbol
 ```
-You can still use this syntax in the current versions of Souffle, but you will receive a warning that this legacy syntax is deprecated.
+You can enable the old legacy syntax using the command-line flag `--legacy`, but you will receive a warning that this legacy syntax is deprecated.
-You can enable the old legacy syntax using the flag `--legacy`.

 # Implementation Details